Lost (TV series): Music

+Allegations of toxic work environment

+In May 2023, Maureen Ryan's book Burn It Down: Power, Complicity and a Call For Change in Hollywood cited claims made by cast member Harold Perrineau and writers Monica Owusu-Breen and Melinda Hsu Taylor of an alleged toxic and racist environment fostered by Lindelof and Cuse.
+Perrineau said he was fired by Lindelof after he asked about his character's death.
+In response to the allegations, Lindelof stated "my level of fundamental inexperience as a manager and a boss, my role as someone who was supposed to model a climate of creative danger and risk-taking but provide safety and comfort inside of the creative process—I failed in that endeavor".
+Recurring cast member Mira Furlan also recalled an abusive on-set experience in her memoir.
+She regarded the entire cast as complicit, with the exception of one main actress.

 Reception and impact

 Critical reception

 Lost has been described by numerous critics as being among the greatest television series of all time.
 Bill Carter, television reporter of The New York Times, defined Lost as "the show with perhaps the most compelling continuing story line in television history."
 Entertainment Weekly put the show on its end-of-the-decade, "best-of" list, saying, "Name another network drama that can so wondrously turn a ? into a !"
 In 2012, Entertainment Weekly also listed the show at #10 in the "25 Best Cult TV Shows from the Past 25 Years", with a hot-and-cold description: "Lost was initially celebrated as a moving character-driven drama with a broad humanistic worldview that also presented itself as dramatic cryptography that demanded to be solved.
 The appeal narrowed as seasons progressed and the mythology became more complex, culminating in a still-debated finale that was deeply meaningful to some and dissatisfying poppycock to others."
 In 2007, TV Guide ranked Lost as the #5 cult show.
 In 2013, TV Guide ranked it as the #5 sci-fi show and the #36 best series of all time.
 In September 2019, The Guardian ranked the show 71st on its list of the 100 best TV shows of the 21st century.